 Yoshinoya, Sukiya and Matsuya Gyudon

 As I mentioned there are three major fast food chains Matsuya, Yoshinoya, and Sukiya that offer the most delicious Gyudon in Japan.
-You’ll see those restaurants’ signs all over if you visit Japan.
-Buying Gyudon is also kind for your wallet!
+You’ll see these restaurants’ signs all over if you visit Japan.
+Buying Gyudon is also great for your wallet!
 It costs ¥250-350(about 3-4 US dollars) depending on the restaurant.
 Don’t you think it is so nice?

 Ingredients for the best Gyudon